Franktown Field Office – Insects & Diseases

 Common Insect & Disease Concerns

 As soon as you notice any abnormality in your tree’s appearance, you must begin careful analysis to gain an understanding of the problem.
-By examining the specific symptoms of damage and understanding their causes, you can make a reasonable diagnosis of the problem and select the proper treatment using this guide to Diagnosing Tree Disorders.
+By examining the specific symptoms of damage and understanding their causes, you can make a reasonable diagnosis of the problem and select the proper treatment using this guide to Systematic Plant Evaluation.

 If your questions cannot be resolved with the information provided in the guide or the links below, please contact the Franktown Field Office at (303) 660-9625.